-There is a lot to see across the many displays of the museum and so visiting involves a bit of movement around the building and some periods of standing if attending one of our special events for autographs and photo shoots.
+There is a lot to see across many displays within the museum and so visiting involves a bit of movement around the building.
+There would be some periods of standing if attending one of our special events (for autographs and photo shoots).
 Please consider your individual needs when deciding whether to visit the museum but we will fulfil all reasonable requests to make sure it goes as smoothly as it can.

 What is the accessibility of the venue?

 With both stairs and lift access to beam you up to the first floor we offer access to all.
-The flooring throughout the Shop, Arcade and Museum is all level permitting wheelchair and stroller access.
+The flooring throughout the Museum and shop area is all level permitting wheelchair and stroller access.

 Is there dedicated parking for disabled visitors?